 Although we supply products and services to over 100 customers, we depend upon a relatively small number of customers for a significant portion of our revenue.
-In the aggregate, our top 10 customers represented 73% of revenue for the first half of 2011 (72% - year ended December 31, 2010).
+In the aggregate, our top 10 customers represented 72% of revenue for the first nine months of 2011 (72% - year ended December 31, 2010).
+Our largest customer accounted for 18% of revenue for the third quarter of 2011 (20% - year ended December 31, 2010).
+Revenue generated from our customers typically varies from period-to-period depending on the success in the marketplace of our customers' products, changes in demand from the customers for the products we manufacture, and the extent and timing of new program wins, losses or replacement business from our customers, among other factors.